-- Romantic Expectations: the purpose of a relationship isn’t about making you feel loved and pumping up yourself esteem.
-What if the purpose of a relationship is having a companion and teammate to tackle life together with?
+- Romantic Expectations: the purpose of a relationship isn’t about making you feel loved and pumping up your self-esteem.
+What if the purpose of a relationship is having a companion and teammate to tackle life with?
 What if we weren’t meant to be perfect before a relationship?
 What if we just have to be humble enough to allow someone to see us in our mess?
 And what if we had enough unconditional love to love someone in their mess?

 - Lack of wisdom or maturity: you can communicate all you want, but if the other person doesn’t understand it won’t be effective.
 Sometimes we can’t understand a perspective of someone that has gone through something different than us.
-It takes maturity to know we can’t understand others without listening and being open to new perspectives.
+It takes maturity to acknowledge that understanding others requires listening and being open to new perspectives.
 Also it takes maturity to realize we can’t understand someone else.

 - Pride: there will be communication issues when someone thinks they know everything and there isn’t anything to learn.

 Everyone has blindspots, including myself!
-Every relationship should work on creating a safe, patient, and kind environment to explore unknown parts of ourselves.
+That’s why it’s important for couples to work on creating a safe, patient, and kind environment to explore unknown parts of theirselves.
 Also, try 20 minutes free of empowerment coaching now!
 I will help you navigate your relationship and help you learn more about your blindspots and self.

 4. Trust your Partner

 In the rage of the moment, we often can’t see if our behaviors are motivated by worry, fear, stress, and unawareness.
-And if we use unhealthy behavior when we are triggered we often can’t see that communication is loaded with manipulation, control, blame shifting, victimhood, fear of abandonment, etc.
+Also, if we use unhealthy behavior when we are triggered we often can’t see that our communication is loaded with manipulation, control, blame shifting, victimhood, fear of abandonment, etc.

 But do you trust your partner enough to tell you if your behavior is full of unhealthy patterns?
-Your ability to trust your partner when you don’t see it makes a great relationship.
+Your ability to trust your partner when you don’t see it will make your relationship great.